puneet-samnani/Edu-Portal/README.md

   Other pages are interlinked within these .

   Usage Instructions : First Import The Database School.sql having the schema and data of the database.
+                       Second Open the .sln file as Project in VisualStudio2015
   -------------------------------------------------------------------------------------------------------